Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 ### Docker daemon not running
 If you are developing on a Linux Ubuntu (distro) you might run into issues with Docker for example when running tests.
-The tests will fail and you will see logging about the docker daemon.
+The tests will fail, and you will see logging about the docker daemon.
 This is due to the fact docker-daemon requires root permissions.

 ```